jabehan/starter-hugo-academic/content/post/setting-up-a-microbial-fuel-cell-an-absolute-beginners-guide/index.md

   focal_point: Smart
   preview_only: false
 ---

-# My First Microbial Fuel Cell!
+# Setting Up a Microbial Fuel Cell: An Absolute Beginner's Guide

 So, you want to set up your first microbial fuel cell, but you have no idea where to start?
 That makes two of us - or at least it would, if you were talking to me from 2 months ago.
 I have a [fair amount of experience ](https://scholar.google.com/citations?user=tae1A2AAAAAJ&hl=en)in fundamental electrochemistry, but it was only upon starting my fellowship as a Marie Skłodowska Curie at the Université de Rennes 1 that I actually got around to assembling an actual fuel cell.
 This short blog will serve as a quick guide on how to go about this.
 I'm not claiming that this method is perfect (feel free to chip in with improved tips or suggestions if you are reading this as an expert) but it should be enough to get started.
 Also, while my focus is on microbial fuel cells, the basic assembly described here should also be suitable for a variety of similar devices.